monsoonmaelstrom/book2/book2.md

 I wrap my fingers around her wrist searching for a pulse.
 When I’ve counted to two hundred without feeling one.
 I wipe my knives off on her clothes as best I can before sheathing them and rising to my feet.

-I see Davy and Giorgi approaching from the south and turn to find Alex coming to the north.
+I see Davy and Giorgi approaching from the south and turn to find Alex coming from the north.
 Fuck.

 Alex makes it to me first and starts to reach for my face.